Farm School 2026

 Costs and financial aid

 The Program costs us approximately $4,500 per student to run, including room and board.
-We want to guarantee entry to any qualified candidate and will work with you to meet expenses through solicitation of scholarships, a Go-Fund-Me campaign, work/trade, or other arrangements.
-Stipends earned on farms during the program will help with living expenses and could contribute to your tuition.
+We want to guarantee entry to any qualified candidate and will work with you to meet expenses through help with fund raising, our scholarship fund, or other arrangements.
+For example, stipends earned on farms during the program can contribute to a good part of your tuition and fees.
+If you anticipate you will need financial aid, please attach a letter to your application below outlining your needs.

 Dates to Remember